kcubeterm/kcubeterm/README.md

 ## About Krishna Kanhaiya

-He is a 17 year guy who want to become a neurologist and a guy who create and host me in his brain.
+A 17 year guy ,want to become a neurologist and a guy who create kcubeterm.

 Age: 17